 Before we go any further, it’s important that we bring you up to speed on what the alkaline diet actually is.
 Put simply, the alkaline diet is a specific diet plan which encourages followers of the diet to consume a variety of healthy foods that are designed to help make their bodies a great deal more alkaline internally.

-Studies have found that diets rich in high acidic foods, and low in alkaline foods, can put you at a greater risk of all kinds of health and medical ailments, including diseases such as cancer.
+Studies have found that diets rich in high acidic foods, and low in alkaline foods, can put you at a greater risk of all kinds of health and medical ailments.
 Most foods and beverages that make up the average diet in the western world, however, are unfortunately high in acid, or high in compounds that promote acidic environments within the body.
 For optimal health and wellness, the alkaline diet requires followers of the diet to consume far less high acid foods, and higher alkaline foods instead.